miladxandi/Simplist/README.md

 You can send them into your web page by this code:
 `View::Process("Main.Home.Post",$Viewbag);`
 It\`s now accessible from the requested "View" file in "public_html/View/...".
-Instead of writing your logic codes into the Controllers, we encourage you to put them in the "Logics" folder in the Model folder.
+Instead of writing your logic codes into the Controllers, we encourage you to put them in the "Logic" folder in the Model folder.
 There are some great Contracts in this folder to help you develop your business better than ever.

 Note: Controllers and Middlewares have to create with exactly `Controller.phtml` or `Middleware.phtml` extensions, but should be written here without these extensions.